dectan/pands-problem-sheet/README.md

 # Problems 2023

-This repository is used for the problem sets given during the Programming and scripting module on Higher Diploma in Data Analytics course from GMIT.\
+<p>This repository is used for the problem sets given during the Programming and scripting module on Higher Diploma in Data Analytics course from GMIT.\</p>

-I have previous completed the higher diploma in software deveolment in GMIT, & so even though Python wasnt taught, the basics were knowledge between different languages
+<p>in Visual Studio Code, I have added source files for code, and also added comments to explain work</p>

-As I was unable to install all software until wk06, pushing my work to Github is non existent for the initial weeks of course.
+</p><em>As I was unable to install all software until wk06, pushing my work to Github is non existent for the initial weeks of course.</em></p>
-Link to
+<p>for this markup sheet, I used the following websites.
 <a href="#">https://www.markdownguide.org/basic-syntax</a>
 <a href="#">https://www.w3schools.io/file/markdown-cheatsheet/</a>

 # **Table of contents**